civicmapper/peak-flow-calculator/README.md

 * Updated by Zoya Kaufmann June 2016 - August 2017
 * Merged with older versions by Tanvi Naidu June 19 2017
 * Fork, refactor, and creation of CLI and ArcMap interfaces by Christian Gass @ CivicMapper, Fall 2017
-* Updates for use within ArcGIS Pro by Christian Gass @ CivicMapper, Spring 2019
+* Updates for use within ArcGIS Pro by Christian Gass @ CivicMapper, Spring/Summer 2019